trussworks/terraform-aws-s3-private-bucket/README.md

 ### Upgrading from 4.x.x to 5.x.x

 Version 5.x.x updates the module to account for changes made by AWS in April 2023 to the default security settings of new S3 buckets.
-With the new changes, AWS automatically enables S3 Block Public Access and disables S3 access control lists for new S3 buckets.

-Version 5.x.x of this module adds a new resource and two new variables.
+Version 5.x.x of this module adds the following resource and variables.
 How to use the new variables will depend on your use case.

 New resource: